vorburger/ch.vorburger.minecraft.osgi/README.md

 4. In game, you should hvae just been greeted with a `HELO` message followed by `.. will install ..`.
 This chat message is issued by `minecraft.osgi.users` on join.
 More importantly, it has created a new development project for you under the `dev/` directory (which you created above).
 The project is under a sub-directory with your player's Minecraft UUID.

 5. Open this new dev project in your favourite Java IDE (like e.g. [Eclipse](https://eclipse.org/downloads/), or IntelliJ's IDEA).
 Note that this project uses Gradle for dependency management, so you must have Gradle support in your IDE (e.g. the latest Eclipse version Oxygen already includes [Buildship](https://projects.eclipse.org/projects/tools.buildship)).
+(Gradle is also used to produced a valid OSGi MANIFEST.MF for the JAR, via [BND](http://bnd.bndtools.org).)

 6. Try out the example command this project registered by typing `/hello` into the in-game chat window (it should reply with the obligatory `Hello World!`).
 Likewise, if you bump into anything, it will say `boing` in the chat.

-7. Note how this OSGi-based Minecraft Mod uses an OSGi Bundle `Activator`, instead of the typical Sponge `@Plugin` annotated class, to register its Minecraft Commands and Event Listeners. (_BTW: You could, of course, make your own Mod have both a Sponge Plugin class as well as an OSGi Activator, and register the same commands and listeners in it; thus creating a JAR which could be used in both environments._)
+7. Your mod can use the full [Sponge API](https://jd.spongepowered.org/).
+But note how this OSGi-based Minecraft Mod uses an OSGi Bundle `Activator` (or BP or DS), instead of the typical Sponge `@Plugin` annotated class, to register its Minecraft Commands and Event Listeners. (_BTW: You could, of course, make your own Mod have both a Sponge Plugin class as well as an OSGi Activator, and register the same commands and listeners in it; thus creating a JAR which could be used in both environments._)

 8. Try changing something, say fix the chat message printed the `HelloWorldCommand` class from the (wrong) `"Hello World!"` to the ([correct](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program#History)) `"hello, world"` ... ;-)